 My name is Brian McDermott.
-I’m a second-year student at American University studying communications, legal institutions, economics, and government.
-I’m a part of the School of Public Affairs’ three-year Politics, Policy, and Law Scholars Program as well as the school’s Leadership Program.
+I’m a senior student at American University studying communications, legal institutions, economics, and government.
+I’m a part of the School of Public Affairs’ Politics, Policy, and Law Scholars Program as well as the school’s Leadership Program.

 I am deeply committed to becoming an accomplished leader, as I have demonstrated through a number of the positions and recognitions that I achieved in college and high school.
 As a Boy Scout, I spent seven years pursuing the rank of Eagle Scout, the highest rank in Scouting.
 To achieve this, I had to demonstrate strong citizenship, character, and dedication.
-In the Boy Scouts, I also took on the greatest leadership challenge of my life so far, serving as Senior Patrol Leader.
+In the Boy Scouts, I spent one year serving as Senior Patrol Leader.
 As the SPL, I spent countless hours managing all aspects of my large troop, learning about my own strengths and leadership style, and developing the troop’s future leaders.
 Also in high school, I began participating in the Rotary Youth Leadership Awards, earning promotions with the group each year until I became an Executive Student Director in 2016, overseeing programming and logistical aspects of this weekend-long leadership development opportunity for approximately 150 Massachusetts and Rhode Island high school students.

 I am also dedicated to growing as an active citizen and advocate.
-I am the Energy & Environment Policy Coordinator for the Roosevelt Network, the country’s largest student-led public policy think tank.
-In this role, I support and empower students across Roosevelt’s 10,000+ student network to make meaningful progressive policy change.
-At Roosevelt’s chapter at American University, I oversee all of the chapter’s policy projects.
+Last school year, I served as the Energy & Environment Policy Coordinator for the Roosevelt Network, the country’s largest student-led public policy think tank.
+In this role, I supported and empowered students across Roosevelt’s 10,000+ student network to make meaningful progressive policy change.
+At Roosevelt’s chapter at American University, I oversaw a project to build support for the District of Columbia to put a price on carbon emissions.
+I have interned in the offices of US Senator Ed Markey and Massachusetts State Senator John Keenan.
+Currently, I intern with the Democratic staff of the US Senate Committee on Commerce, Science, and Transportation.

-I continue to pursue new opportunities to grow as a leader and activist everyday now in Washington, DC, participating in events with the American University College Democrats, Fossil Free AU, the Roosevelt Institute at American University, and other organizations.
+I continue to pursue new opportunities to grow as a leader and active citizen everyday now in Washington, DC, participating in events with the American University College Democrats, the Roosevelt Institute at American University, and other organizations.

 I hope to continue to use my skills and knowledge to improve the world around me.